 A multinational corporation owns and controls other corporate entities in at least one country aside from the place of incorporation; therefore, a multinational corporation is established in more than one nation.
 The main difficulty that many authors have raised before, is the multinational corporations’ accountability and governance gap caused by the absence of corporate regulation in international law.
 Multinational corporations are subject to the domestic laws of the different countries in which they operate, and they must comply with the obligations issued by that state legislation.

 Even though traditionally only states were subjects of international law, some authors affirm today that other organizations, such as corporations are considered international persons for limited and functional purposes because states can create private organizations such as corporations under domestic law.
 Recent interpretations of international human rights law, international humanitarian law, and international trade law such as the North American Free Trade Agreement (NAFTA) Chapter 11 actions and the new United States-Mexico-Canada Agreement have been inclusive of corporations as subjects of international law alongside certain individuals.

 Debates concerning “Are corporations subject to international law?” will still continue to exist, as long as scholars and courts from all over the world adopt different positions towards this topic.
-Contact us, your international business attorney in Florida, to assist you with your international law needs and the liability of your corporation on an international level.
+Contact us or schedule a consultation with your international business attorney in Miami, Florida USA to assist you with your international law needs and the liability of your corporation on an international level.